m-barthelemy/vpn-webauth/README.md

 ## How does it work?

- - The user goes to the webapp _before_ connecting to the VPN
+ - The user registers to the webapp (_before_ connecting to the VPN)
  - They authenticate using OAuth2 (for now, only Google is supported)
  - Optionally, they are required to complete additional authentication, using an OTP token (independent from any Google/OAuth2 2FA), TouchID/FaceID or a physical security key.
  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication
- - They now connect to the VPN
- - After the normal VPN authentication, the `ext-auth` plugin calls this webapp to check if the user has successfully completed a web authentication recently and from the same source IP address.
+ - They now connect to the VPN.
+Strongswan's `ext-auth` plugin calls this webapp to check if the user has successfully completed a web authentication recently and from the same source IP address.
 If not, the connection is rejected.

+ If a user enables this app to send them notifications, they will generally be transparently allowed automatically to connect to the VPN once their VPN session expires, or if they connect from a different location/source IP, as long as their web authentication through this app is valid.
+ If they need to sign in again, they will receive a clickable notification taking them to the app, as long as their browser is running.
+Without a running browser or if they refused to allow notifications from the app, they can still sign in _before_ connecting to the VPN.

 ## What does it look like?
 Home/welcome screen: